 Kangding is a fairly large town, and historically was the gateway between China and Tibet.
 Litang feels like the wild west, it’s a dusty town with men who wear cowboy hats.
 Daocheng itself is a nice town, but is mainly used as a gateway to the incredible Yading Nature Reserve.

 If you want more info on travelling the overland route from Chengdu to Shangri-La, check out the guide I wrote.

 Other places of interest in the Tibetan parts of Sichuan include Tagong, Larung Gar (currently closed), Yarchen Gar, Dege, Zoige, Songpan, and Jiuzhaigou.

 Tibetan parts of Yunnan

-The north-western part of Yunnan lies at the edge of the Tibetan Plateau, and is an easy place to visit if you’re already travelling in Yunnan.
-Shangri-La is the main town in this region, and is worth spending a few days in.
+The north-western part of Yunnan lies at the edge of the Tibetan Plateau and is an easy place to visit if you’re already travelling in Yunnan.
+Shangri-La is the main town in this region and is worth spending a few days in.
 Other than Shangri-La, you can travel a bit further to Deqen and do the trek to Yubeng village.

 Tibetan parts of Qinghai

-Basically all of Qinghai is on the Tibetan Plateau, but most of it is very barren and inhospitable.
+Almost all of Qinghai is on the Tibetan Plateau, but most of it is very barren and inhospitable.
 Places of interest in the Tibetan parts of Qinghai are Yushu and Nangchen.